How to make three random words secure

 Make three random words more secure

-One way to improve the security of the three random words advice is to combine it with a password blacklist.
-A password blacklist is designed to prevent a password dictionary attack, where a hacker uses a password list from a previous data breach to gain access to an account.
-The blacklist improves the security of the three random words passwords by blocking passwords that have appeared on previous data breaches.
+One way to improve the security of the three random words advice is to combine it with a password deny list of known compromised passwords.
+A compromised password deny list is designed to prevent a password dictionary attack, where a hacker uses a password list from a previous data breach to gain access to an account.
+The breached password deny list improves the security of the three random words passwords by blocking passwords that have appeared on previous data breaches.
 This way people can choose passwords that they can remember, and are also not published online for hackers to use.

 Will this make it harder for people to choose three random words passwords?
-No, if people follow the advice and choose words at random, it will not be difficult to find passwords that do not appear on the blacklist.
+No, if people follow the advice and choose words at random, it will not be difficult to find passwords that do not appear on the compromised passwords list.